 ARV = Property Value Before Renovations + Value Of Renovations

-If the ARV real estate metric is how much the property is estimated to be worth after the necessary repairs are made, it’s safe to assume investors can add the original price of the home to the value that the renovations to determine the ARV.
+In that case, it’s safe to assume investors can add the original price of the home to the value that the renovations to determine the ARV.

 Let’s say, for example, that an investor can buy a subject property for $500,000 (the property's value before renovations).
 Subsequently, the investor can add another $100,000 in value through specific renovations and fixes.
 If the upgrades add $100,000 to the original price, the ARV is an estimated $600,000.

 Again, the ARV is only an estimate.
-A property's current value will depend on several macro- and microeconomic indicators that are too numerous to account for.
+A property's current value will depend on several macroeconomic and microeconomic indicators that are too numerous to account for.
 Therefore, investors need to take this particular calculation's ARV with a grain of salt; it’s intended to complement a more comprehensive analysis.

 There’s more than one way to determine the ARV of a subject property.
 In addition to the formula above, today’s most popular ARV calculation methods include the following: